 Erik Kondo.
 Erik is Not Me!
 Self-defense and he teaches from a wheelchair.
 He knows being targeted and working from positions of disadvantage in a way very few ever will.
 On top of that, he's smart as hell and of all of us, he's the only one who really understands business.
 He also likes to think in diagrams, and since I don't (and I hate complications) he can reach people that I can't.

 Toby Cowern.
 Might seem the odd man out.
 He is a Kapap instructor and former Royal Marines Reserve, but his primary metier is teaching survival.
 But you know what?
 Turns out the way he teaches survival in his specialty is very similar to the way I teach it in mine.
 Kind of cool.
 And he's fun to hang out with.

 Garry Smith.
 Former football hooligan with an advanced degree in sociology.
 Probably the smartest man in a given room hiding behind a working class accent.
 I blame him for starting all this.

 THE NEW ONE.
 Jayne Wharf, added to the team by Garry Smith.
 Jayne is our business and systems manager.
 She is a senior instructor with the Academy of Self Defence and a second dan black belt in Ju Jitsu.
 Jayne is currently leading on the development of our online learning programme. (you can tell Garry wrote that-- "programme."

 Teja Van Wicklen

 Yep.
 Me.
 One of this motley lookin' crew.

 Together we're accumulating and vetting hard lessons, combining experience and insight.
 Information that is hard to come by outside of some very specialized professions.

-Together we've created the Conflict Research Group website (actually, that was almost all Erik) and the monthly Conflict Manager magazine (and that's almost all Garry and Jayne).
+Together we've created the Conflict Research Group website (actually, that was almost all Erik) and the Conflict Manager magazine (and that's almost all Garry and Jayne).
 It's a worthwhile investment.